How to Make the Tastiest Meatballs with Fresh Tomato Sauce

 1

-Prepare the Meatballs: In a large mixing bowl, combine the ground lamb, ground beef, chopped sweet onion, parsley, salt, black pepper, cumin, turmeric, and Aleppo pepper.
-Form the mixture into large meatballs, weighing about 3.5 oz each.
+In a large bowl, combine ground lamb, ground beef, finely chopped sweet onion, parsley, salt, black pepper, cumin, turmeric, and Aleppo pepper.
+Mix until well blended.
+Form into large meatballs, about 3.5 oz each.

 2

-Sear the Meatballs: In a large Dutch oven or pot, heat the olive oil over medium-high heat.
-Working in batches, add the meatballs and sear them on all sides until golden brown.
-Once browned, transfer the meatballs to a separate plate and set aside
+Heat olive oil over medium-high heat in a large Dutch oven or heavy pot.
+Working in batches, sear the meatballs on all sides until golden brown.
+Transfer to a plate and set aside.

 3

-Prepare the Tomato Sauce Base: In the same pot, sauté the chopped onion for 2 minutes.
-Add the celery and carrots, and sauté for an additional 5 minutes or until softened.
-Stir in the salt, black pepper, cumin, turmeric, and Aleppo pepper.
-Sauté for 2 more minutes, ensuring the vegetables are well-coated with the spices.
+In the same pot, sauté the chopped onion for 2 minutes.
+Add celery and carrots; cook for another 5 minutes until softened.
+Stir in salt, black pepper, cumin, turmeric, and Aleppo pepper.
+Sauté for 2 more minutes, coating the veggies in fragrant spices.

 4

-Build the Sauce: Pour in the diced tomatoes.
-Stir in the dissolved tomato paste and water mixture.
-Add the bay leaves and bring the sauce to a boil.
-Once boiling, reduce the heat to low and let the sauce simmer for 30 minutes, allowing the flavors to meld.
+Pour in the diced tomatoes, then stir in the tomato paste dissolved in water.
+Add bay leaves and bring the sauce to a boil.
+Once boiling, reduce the heat to low and let it simmer for 30 minutes, allowing the flavors to meld beautifully.

 5